-- A. SF will talk with David Hirschhorn about ffindlizing arrangements ffor a Blaustein grant as soon as Mr. Hirschhorn has recovered from his recent surgery.
-It still seems likely that we will be able to announce the grant on August 26, - B. MLM is trying to arrange a meeting wiith Garshon Kedest im New Worlork, He hopes to speak with Mr. Kedest before he meets wiith SF in its daschel on August 3. - C. MLM plans to talk with Erica Jesselson about how the Jesselson family will relate to CIJE.
+- A. SF will talk with David Hirschhorn about finalizing arrangements for a Blaustein grant as soon as Mr. Hirschhorn has recovered from his recent surgery.
+It still seems likely that we will be able to announce the grant on August 26. - B. MLM is trying to arrange a meeting with Gershon Kekst in New York.
+He hopes to speak with Mr. Kekst before he meets with SF in Israel on August 3. - C. MLM plans to talk with Erica Jesselson about how the Jesselson family will relate to CIJE.
 He will suggest that a family member serve on the board.
-He hopes to hold this meeting prior to the August board meeting. - D. It was agreed that we need to develop a more systematic approach to the distribution of CIJE materials.
+He hopes to hold this meeting prior to the August board meeting.

+- D. It was agreed that we need to develop a more systematic approach to the distribution of CIJE materials.
 A case in point is the haphazard way in which the publication on Best Practices in Supplementary Schools was distributed.
-BH will meet with Jon Woocher to get some guidanc\ on how we might identify appropriate audiences.
-That meeting will be for information, only.

-E. Another item for future CIJE consideration is the status and best use of senior advisors.
+BH will meet with Jon Woocher to get some guidance on how we might identify appropriate audiences.
+That meeting will be for information, only. - E. Another item for future CIJE consideration is the status and best use of senior advisors.